 “It’s not the first restaurant fit-out that’s late and it definitely won’t be the last.”

 Journalist-turned-chef Drasko Jankovic is in a reflective mood.
-Drasko’s Hot Chicken, his Nashville-style fried chicken restaurant, was due to open a month ago in early December but, like many hospitality businesses, was waylaid by Covid-19-related complications.
+Drasko’s Hot Chicken, his Nashville-style fried chicken restaurant, was due to open in early December but, like many hospitality businesses, was waylaid by Covid-19-related complications.

 While the delay is less than ideal for Jankovic, his business partner Ken Craigie (RoyAl’s Chicken) and lovers of fried chicken – people like you and me – the upside is that it’s enabled our man to further fine-tune his food offering.